-'Very disturbing': Coronavirus pandemic crisis is accelerating at a scary pace
+Covid 19 coronavirus: Pandemic cases accelerating at scary pace

 This timeline suggests we could see the global case tally pass 20 million as soon as August or September.

 "The pandemic is still accelerating," WHO's director general Tedros Adhanom Ghebreyesus told the virtual health forum organised by Dubai in the United Arab Emirates last week.

 "We know that the pandemic is much more than a health crisis, it is an economic crisis, a social crisis and in many countries a political crisis."

 He said the greatest threat the world faces is "the lack of global solidarity and global leadership".